casper-network/docs/source/docs/casper/dapp-dev-guide/build-on-casper/index.md

 ## Developer-Friendly Language {#developer-friendly-language}
 Casper Network's development ecosystem supports WebAssembly by design, rather than requiring proprietary languages like Solidity.
 Casper contracts function just like regular software.
-This feature simplifies the development path for enterprises and development teams that want to build on the Casper Network.
+This feature simplifies the development path for enterprises and development teams that want to build on the Casper Mainnet.

 Rust is a beloved programming language for its safety and performance.
 We offer a Rust experience and a runtime environment for developing smart contracts .
 The Rust smart contracts are compiled to WebAssembly (Wasm), which is an [open standard](https://en.wikipedia.org/wiki/Open_standard) for performance and portability of modern web applications.